gaungalif/siamese.pytorch/README.md

 # siamese.pytorch
-Example of siamese network to detect different handwritten characters
+Example of siamese network to detect different handwritten characters from omniglob datasets